 Myth #4: Your Miranda Rights

 As the investigation comes to a close, the plucky detective and her hardboiled partner arrest the perpetrator with a snappy one-liner and a speedy rendition of the Miranda rights.
 In reality, cops don’t necessarily have to recite the Miranda rights right when they slap the handcuffs on a suspect.
 For instance, a law enforcement official may only read someone their rights if they’re going to be subjected to questioning.
 This way the detainee can request to have an attorney present.
 In this situation, the police have to stop questioning the subject until a lawyer is retained.
 Regardless, you don’t want to run your mouth and give them anything to work with, either.

 Arrested for a Crime?
 Schedule a Consultation

-If you’re facing criminal charges, contact the Virginia Beach criminal defense lawyer at The Law Offices of Daniel J. Miller.
+If you’re facing criminal charges, contact The Law Offices of Daniel J. Miller.
 Our attorney has a comprehensive understanding of the criminal justice system and the various protocols associated with an investigation.
 By evaluating your defense options, we can develop an effective legal strategy that represents your best interests both in and out of court.

 Contact The Law Offices of Daniel J. Miller at (757) 267-4949 to schedule a free consultation.